Computability Theory, Nonstandard Analysis, and their connections: Special fan functionals and their computational properties

 \subsection{The special fan functional and comprehension functionals}

-We study the relationship between the special fan functional and comprehension functionals.
+We study the relationship between special fan functionals and comprehension functionals.
 In particular, we show that the former cannot be computed by the following comprehension functional (or \emph{any} type two functional): \be\tag{$\exists^{2}$} (\exists \varphi^{2})(\forall f^{1})\big[(\exists n)(f(n)=0)\asa \varphi(f)=0 \big]. \ee where we follow the notation from \cite{kohlenbach2}.
 To simplify some of the below theorems we reserve `$\exists^{2}$' for the unique functional $\varphi^{2}$ as in $(\exists^{2})$.
-Furthermore, we make our notion of `computability' precise as follows. \begin{enumerate} \item We adopt $\ZFC$ set theory as the official metatheory for all results, unless explicitly stated otherwise. \item We adopt Kleene's notion of \emph{higher-order computation} as given by his nine clauses S1-S9 (See \cites{longmann, Sacks.high}) as our official notion of `computable'. \end{enumerate} We assume basic familiarity with computability theory as in the references of the second item.
+Furthermore, we make our notion of `computability' precise as follows. \begin{enumerate} \item[(I)] We adopt $\ZFC$ set theory as the official metatheory for all results, unless explicitly stated otherwise. \item[(II)] We adopt Kleene's notion of \emph{higher-order computation} as given by his nine clauses S1-S9 (see \cites{longmann, kleene1}) as our official notion of `computable'. \end{enumerate} We assume basic familiarity with computability theory, but introduce aspects of higher-order computability theory as we need them.
 We shall often use set theoretic notation when not explicitly working in $\EPA^{\omega}$.
-With these conventions in place, we can prove the following theorem. \begin{thm} There is no functional $\Theta^3$ as in $\SCF(\Theta)$ computable in $\exists^2$. \end{thm} \begin{proof} Assume that $\Theta$ as in $\SCF(\Theta)$ is computable in $\exists^{2}$.
+With these conventions in place, we can prove the following theorem. \begin{thm} There is no functional $\Theta^3$ satisfying $\SCF(\Theta)$ computable in $\exists^2$. \end{thm} \begin{proof} Assume that $\Theta$ satisfying $\SCF(\Theta)$ is computable in $\exists^{2}$.
 Let $h^{2}$ be any partial functional computable in $\exists^{2}$ which is also total on the class of hyperarithmetical functions; let $g^{2}$ be any total extension of $h$.
-By assumption, $\Theta$ applied to $g$ will yield a hyperarithmetical finite sequence $\Theta(g)(2)$.
+By assumption, $\Theta$ applied to $g$ will yield a hyperarithmetical finite sequence $\Theta(g)$.

-We define a particular $h^{2}_{0}$ using Gandy selection (\cite{longmann}*{Theorem 5.4.5}): Let $e_{0}$ be the `least' number $e$ such that $e$ is an index for $\alpha$ as a hyperarithmetical function in some fixed canonical indexing of the hyperarithmetical sets.
-By `least' we mean `of minimal ordinal rank', and then of minimal numerical value among those.
-Define $h_{0}(\alpha) = e_{0} + 2$ for the aforementioned $e_{0}$, and let $g_{0}$ be an total extension of $h_{0}$.